PierreQuevreux/model_synthesis_metacommunity/README.md

 # model_synthesis_metacommunity

+R files include the code of simulations and figures.

 model_figures_density_dependent : R code of the metacommunity model with density-dependent dispersal

 model_spatial_heterogeneity : R code of the metacommunity model with spatial heterogeneity